rq/rq/docs/monitoring.md

 ### Interval polling

-Just like with `rqinfo --queues`, you can use the `--interval` option to keep polling for the worker stats at a regular interval.
+Just like with `rqinfo queues`, you can use the `--interval` option to keep polling for the worker stats at a regular interval.